tirzahx/intellicourse/README.md

 ### **Sample Query and Response**

-You can test the endpoint using Swagger UI or a Python script.
+You can test the endpoint using Swagger UI or Python's requests library

 #### **Query**